 Find out more on how to get the best travel insurance policy with a pre-existing condition like diabetes.

-It can sometimes be difficult to get cheap travel insurance if you have diabetes, or in fact, any pre-existing medical condition.
-But it is possible to get a decent travel policy for much cheaper than you’d expect, and why pay more than you should have to?
+It can sometimes be difficult to get affordable travel insurance if you have diabetes or, in fact, any pre-existing medical condition.
+But it is possible to get a decent travel policy for much cheaper than you’d expect.
+Why pay more than you should?

-With diabetes travel insurance, it is possible to claim medication, allowing you to enjoy your holiday with as little interruption as possible.
+With specialised travel insurance for diabetics, it is possible to claim medication, allowing you to enjoy your holiday with as little interruption as possible.

 If you are concerned about how diabetes might affect your trip, then make sure to ask your doctor for advice before departure.
 Health experts suggest planning and preparing your trip four to six weeks before you travel.

-- Find out if the blood glucose levels are measured in the same way as the UK, but if in doubt check this blood glucose conversion chart from Diabetes UK.
+Find out if blood glucose levels are measured in the same way as in the UK.
+If in doubt, check Diabetes UK.

-- The NHS suggests to bring twice the amount of medicines and medical supplies you would normally use for your diabetes.
-For more information read the NHS guide.
+The NHS suggests bringing twice the amount of medicines and medical supplies you would normally use for your diabetes.

-- Make sure that the climate won’t affect your how your insulin or blood glucose monitor works.
+Make sure that the climate won’t affect how your insulin or blood glucose monitor works.

-The best way to find the correct insurance for your trip, is to use our travel insurance comparison tool.
-After you have entered all your details and your medical conditions, we can give you the cheapest or most relevant policies we have available.
+The best way to find the correct insurance for your trip is to use our travel insurance comparison tool.
+Just tell us a bit about yourself and your medical history, and we’ll scour our market to identify the perfect fit for you.